Personal relationships of Michael Jackson: Groupies and prostitutes

 As members of the increasingly successful Jackson 5, Michael's brothers Jermaine and Jackie found fame advantageous.
 As they toured the country, they had sex with many female fans.
-Their guide was their father Joseph, who would often organize and arrange sexual encounters for his sons as well as cheat on his wife Katherine with their sons' groupies.
+Their guide was their father Joseph, who would often organize and arrange sexual encounters for his sons as well as cheat on his wife, Katherine, with their sons' groupies.
 The two brothers would bring girls back to a hotel room, where younger siblings Michael and Marlon were instructed to "play sleep".
 One girl, who had sexual relations with Jermaine, recalled such an experience:

 "I jumped into bed with him and he climbed on top of me.
 As he climaxed, he shuddered so loudly I was afraid he would wake up Michael and Marlon, who were sleeping three feet away in the next bed.
 Or at least I thought they were sleeping.
 As I was slipping out of the room, I heard Michael say to Jermaine, 'Nice job.
 Now, can we please get some sleep?'"

-While Marlon would correspond with and eventually marry his wife Carol at 18, Michael never had sex with groupies, finding his brothers' sometimes misogynistic behavior toward women disgusting.
+While Marlon would correspond with and eventually marry his wife, Carol, at 18, Michael never had sex with groupies, finding his brothers' sometimes-misogynistic behavior toward women disgusting.
 In addition to not touching groupies, Jackson reportedly never had an interest in having any type of sex as a youngster.
-In one alleged incident, when he was 15 years old, a male family member arranged for two prostitutes to take his virginity.
+In one alleged incident, when he was 15, a male family member arranged for two prostitutes to take his virginity.
 They were told to "work him over", before being locked in a room with him.
 Instead, Michael picked up a Bible and read bible verses to the girls, who left in tears.
 James McField, who worked with the Jackson 5, stated that the lead singer of the band often needed someone to talk with.
 It was at these times that women would be introduced to him for companionship.
 McField asserted that he never witnessed anything sexual, and that such females were not Jackson's type; "He liked nice girls, pure girls who appeared to have no street background."